-From proteins to puffins our course covers the everything Life has on offer.
+From proteins to puffins our course covers everything that life has on offer.
 Aberystwyth is situated amongst hills, wooded valleys, wetlands, sandy and rocky shores and, of course alongside the pristine waters of Cardigan Bay.
 You might be studying microbiology in the morning, and investigating the life found in sand dunes in the afternoon; you don’t have to limit yourself to just one area of Biology.

 You will be taught by passionate, engaged, friendly teaching staff in laboratory and field classes, which build real scientific skills essential for your future.
 Your academic studies will be bolstered by a wealth of laboratory and field classes which build real scientific skills essential for your future.
 Our outstanding teaching and E-learning facilities provide you with an outstanding study resources.
 The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.

 The Institute has a large number of research only staff with whom students may have contact.
 You will be assigned a personal tutor who can guide you through your time at Aberystwyth and help you to settle in when you first arrive.